humairshoukat/MCP-Client/README.md

             }
         }
    ```
+2. Find the api docs at `http://localhost:5000/docs`
-2. Use the `http://localhost:5000/chat` endpoint to chat with the AI Agent which has access to the LLM and MCP Tools.
+3. Use the `http://localhost:5000/chat` endpoint to chat with the AI Agent which that has access to the LLM and MCP Tools.

 ## API Keys Required